-Egypt’s Mamluks are one of the rare historical dynasties that gets to have two endpoints, where most just get the one.
-We’ve talked about the Mamluks before, several times, but since the nature of their dynasty is a big part of the reason why they survived their first “end,” let’s recap.
-The Mamluk dynasty grew out of the institution of Turkic slave soldiers who were brought to Egypt by the Fatimids and then Ayyubids during the 11th-13th centuries.
+Egypt’s Mamluk Sultanate was ushered to its end by the invading Ottomans in 1517.
+But while their sultanate ended, the mamluks themselves really didn’t go anywhere.
+The distinctions has to do with the unique nature of the sultanate, so even though this is something you’ve probably read about before, here if nowhere else, we should review.
+The Mamluk ruling class grew out of the institution of Turkic slave soldiers (mamluks) who were brought to Egypt by the Fatimids and then Ayyubids during the 11th-13th centuries.
 As the Ayyubid dynasty fell apart in the early 1200s, their slave generals began to assume more direct authority over Egypt and Syria, until they finally usurped full control during a messy ~10 year changeover between 1250 and 1260.

 Read the rest at my new home, Foreign Exchanges!